Using TARGET Data

 How to Navigate the TARGET Data Matrix - Describes how the Data Matrix is organized

 TARGET project teams take an integrated approach to identify genetic alterations within tumors from children enrolled primarily in Children's Oncology Group clinical or biology studies.
 TARGET utilizes various complementary genomics methods, such as gene expression and next generation sequencing platforms, to analyze tumor and matched normal samples, and relapse samples when available.
-Resulting data is correlated with clinical outcome to extract biological insights and reveal potentially targetable clinical markers in pediatric cancers.
+Resulting data are correlated with clinical outcome to extract biological insights and reveal potentially targetable clinical markers in pediatric cancers.
+Visit the TARGET Project Experimental Methods page for detailed information describing how TARGET data were generated by genomic platform, including protocols for establishing high-quality nucleic acid samples.

 Researchers use array-based techniques to analyze tumor and matched normal samples for gross changes to genome structure and expression.
 Data from these methods can be analyzed individually by platform, as well as integrated with other array or sequence data, to construct a more comprehensive genomic profile.